Deep-Spark/DeepSparkHub/nlp/llm/llama-7b/colossalai/README.md

-# ColossalAI LLaMA-7B
+# Colossal-AI LLaMA-7B

 ## Model description
-Llama 7B is part of a collection of foundation language models called **Llama**, which range from 7B to 65B parameters.
-Llama models are trained on trillions of tokens from publicly available datasets, and achieve state-of-the-art performance on various natural language understanding tasks.
-Llama 7B is the smallest model in the Llama family, but it still has impressive capabilities.
+LLaMA-7B is part of a collection of foundation language models called **LLaMA**, which range from 7B to 65B parameters.
+LLaMA models are trained on trillions of tokens from publicly available datasets, and achieve state-of-the-art performance on various natural language understanding tasks.
+LLaMA-7B is the smallest model in the LLaMA family, but it still has impressive capabilities.
 It can generate fluent and coherent text, answer questions, complete sentences, and more.

 ColossalChat is the project to implement LLM with RLHF, powered by the Colossal-AI project.